 You are very welcome to download this spreadsheet and make use of the charts and tables within.
 I would appreciate it if you could credit me with the creation of the charts.

-Click to download my spreadsheet Gender Pay Gap Data & Chart Tool v2.8
+Download my spreadsheet here Gender Pay Gap Data & Chart Tool v3.11

 The EMPLOYERSUMMARY sheet summarises an employer’s gender pay gap data for a particular year and you can change the year that is displayed if you wish.
 On opening it, select the organisation you want to view from the dropdown box (please note there can be over 10,000 organisations!).
 There are also some calculations of year on year trends and these provide clues as to whether the organisation has entered its data correctly.
 You can find out more about these in my article “Year on Year Trends, the Good, Bad & Unilever“.

 The COMPAREEMPLOYERS sheet is a new feature that allows you to choose 20 employers and compare them side by side.
 It is currently preloaded with the 20 teams from the English Premier League for the 2018/19 season but you can overwrite with your chosen employers.
 A full list of employers in given in column R of this sheet.
 In addition, it is now possible on the EMPLOYERSUMMARY sheet to restrict the list of employers in the menu box to just your chosen list of 20 employers.
 Instructions are given in the HELP and COMPAREEMPLOYERS sheet but please note you may get an error message.
 The error message is misleading and can be ignored by clicking OK and continuing to use the spreadsheet.

 There is an ISSUES sheet which highlights some organisations that appear to have made errors.

 There is a HELP sheet which you can read for more information.
 The spreadsheet contains links which provide more explanation of what is being presented but you will find most of this information in my article “7 ways to misuse gender pay gap data“.